Ed94/gencpp/gen_c_library/Readme.md

 These are functionally (and interface wise) equivalent to the library's `Array<Type>` `HashTable<Type>` within [containers.hpp](../base/dependencies/containers.hpp)

-Both files follow the same patter of providing three procedures:
+Both files follow the same pattern of providing three procedures:

 * `gen_<container>_base` : Intended to be called once, defines universal "base" definitions.
 * `gen_<container>` : Called per instatiation of the container for a given set of dependent args.